Toglefritz/flutter_splendid_ble/README.md

 **Starting the Scan**
 In the example below, the `_startBluetoothScan` method is responsible for initiating a scan for BLE devices.
-It uses the Flutter BLE plugin's scanning method, which typically takes filters and settings as parameters to customize the scan behavior.
+It uses the Splendid BLE plugin's scanning method, which typically takes filters and settings as parameters to customize the scan behavior.

 - *filters*: This parameter allows you to specify the criteria for devices to be discovered.
 For